 Every pun intended.
 There’s nothing more repetitive and boring than looking at the same photograph over and over again with the only difference being your subject’s outfit.

-As a boudoir photographer, you’ll need to vary your shots more, so your client ends up with a nice variety of photographs in the end.
+As a boudoir photographer, you’ll need to vary your boudoir photo ideas more, so your client ends up with a nice variety of photographs in the end.
 Take close-up shots to show off her best or favorite features, ¾ shots to shoot the upper part of her body, and of course flattering full body shots.

 6. Create Focal Points with her Body